K4LCIFER/gnome-app_grid-cleaner/README.md

 ## Usage

-To use this script simply add the applications, found in `/usr/share/applications`, that you want to keep in your App-Grid to the whitelist, and then run the `clean` command.
+To use this script, simply add the applications that you wish to have displayed in the Gnome App-Grid to the whitelist using the `whitelist` subcommnad, and then run the `clean` command to hide the unwanted applications.

 > **NOTE:** You may need to run the program as root (i.e. run it with `sudo`) as `/usr/share/applications` is typically a protected directory.